publishpress/PublishPress-Blocks/src/readme.txt

 1. Columns Manager block with flexible column sizes for desktop, tablet and mobile
 1. Images Slider block with customizable text
 1. Customizable Login/Register Form block
-1. Recent Posts block with a lot of features, including views, support for multiple categories and tags
+1. Content Display block with a lot of features, including views, styles, filter by author, support for multiple categories and tags
 1. Search Bar block is a great alternative to default search form
 1. Social Links block
 1. Testimonial block support columns and slider views